 Washington and Lee University has a Student-Athlete Advisory Committee (SAAC).
 The purpose of the W&L SAAC is to enhance all aspects of the student-athlete collegiate experience by serving as the voice of the student-athlete community to the university administration, Lexington community, and the Old Dominion Athletic Conference.
 For more infomation about the SAAC, click here.

-Operating along with SAAC is a group known as 23 – Many Sports, One Team.
-The goal of 23 is to develop and strengthen a sense of responsibility and wellness through risk reduction and bystander intervention.
-In an effort to create a safer social environment for our fellow student-athletes at Washington and Lee, 23 addresses a variety of issues including substance abuse, sexual misconduct, nutrition and stress management.
+24 is a student run organization dedicated to creating and promoting a united community of student-athletes.
+The goal is to develop and strengthen a sense of responsibility and wellness through risk reduction and bystander intervention.
+In an effort to create a safer social environment for all student-athletes at W&L, 24 may address a variety of issues including substance abuse, sexual misconduct, nutrition and stress management.